mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ### Scopes

 This will probably just be `scope=profile` for most relying parties, but there is [further documentation](/reference/oauth-details#oauth-scopes).

-### User Data Hygiene

-0. Accounts should use uid rather than email address as the primary key.
-An account’s primary email address can change.
-0. [Primary email changed notifications](https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#profile-change) should update the contact email stored with the account.
-0. If profile information is stored, register for [#webhook-events] events or periodically refresh the profile information by using refresh token to create a fresh access token that can fetch profile information.
-0. [Account deletion notifications](https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#delete-user) should remove any server side data related to the user.
-0. Profile information should not be shared with 3rd parties without explicit consent.
-0. [Destroy any outstanding access tokens and refresh tokens](/api#tag/Oauth/operation/postOauthDestroy) whenever a user signals their session or account should be terminated, e.g., the user signs out of your site, closes their account on your site, or unsubscribes from all functionality.

 ### Webhook Events